lephleg/nano-node-docker/readme.md

 * **nano-node-monitor** -- This is the popular NANO Node Monitor PHP application based on [NanoTools's Docker image](https://hub.docker.com/r/nanotools/nanonodemonitor/).
 * **nano-node-watchdog** -- This is custom lightweight watcher container checking on node's health status every hour (checking code adapted from [dbachm123's nanoNodeScripts](https://github.com/dbachm123/nanoNodeScripts)).

+#### **SSL Support with Let's Encrypt**

+Optionally, if a domain name is available for the host, NANO Docker Stack can also serve NANO Node Monitor through an secure connection (HTTPS).
+If this feature is enabled (scroll below for Let's Encrypt setup instructions), the stack also includes the following containers:

+* **nginx-proxy** -- This is an instance of the popular Nginx web server running in a reverse proxy setup, serving as a gateway for all incoming requests to your host.

+* **nginx-proxy-letsencypt** -- This is a lightweight companion container for the nginx-proxy.
+It allows the creation/renewal of Let's Encrypt certificates automatically.

 #### **Directory Structure**

 This will be your directory structure _after_ you've spinned up the containers:

 ```
 +-- docker-compose.yml
++-- docker-compose.letsencrypt.yml
 +-- nano-node <mounted config file, database files and logs>
 +-- nano-node-monitor <mounted config file>
 +-- nano-node-watchdog